sagemath/sagewiki_to_gh-2022-10-10/days14.md

  * Justin Walker ()
  * Alex Ghitza (March 8 to March 13)
  * Andrey Novoseltsev (arrive March 9, leave March 12, reserved an "original double" room already)
+ * Kiran Kedlaya (March 11 to 13, but may not need to use the block)

 Reservations may be made by calling 1-800-992-9005 OR [[https://reservations.ihotelier.com/onescreen.cfm?hotelid=5082&languageid=1|directly on their website]].
 Click on Corporate at the bottom of the screen reached by the link in the previous sentence.